REANNZ/etcbd-public/README.md

 This file is used by both the containers to populate runtime configuration and by a one-off script to populate the database.

-Use Docker-compose to build and start the containers:
+Use Docker-compose to start the containers:

-    export COMPOSE_FILE=docker-compose-icinga.yml COMPOSE_PROJECT_NAME=icinga
+    cd etcbd-public/icinga
     docker-compose build && docker-compose up -d

 Run the setup script: